Egg Donation at Texas Fertility Center of New Braunfels

 Egg donor testing routinely looks for: infectious diseases, pelvic abnormalities, psychological disorders, and genetic conditions that could be passed on to a child.

 If male infertility is a factor in a couple’s difficulty to conceive a child, donor sperm is an effective alternative.
 Donor sperm can be used in either artificial insemination -IUI- or in vitro fertilization -IVF- treatments.

-Dr. Hudson and her team at Fertility Institute of Texas know that infertility is a highly personal and emotional journey, and want to guide you through it to a successful pregnancy.
+Dr. Hudson and her team at Texas Fertility Center of New Braunfels know that infertility is a highly personal and emotional journey, and want to guide you through it to a successful pregnancy.
 Call today to discuss your options.

 New Braunfels 830.608.8004